+The timing sequence shown in the figure below is necessary for the power-on/off sequence.
 The device's internal initialization starts after the power supply reaches an appropriate level during the power-on sequence.
 During the initialization the device Ready/Busy signal indicates the Busy state as shown in the figure below.
 In this time period, the acceptable commands are FFh or 70h.

-The WP signal is useful for protecting against data corruption at power-on/off.
+The $\overline{WP}$ signal is useful for protecting against data corruption at power-on/off.